 The projector sits on a desk behind the children, who hold the puppets above their heads to prevent casting their own shadows.
 If you do not have access to an overhead projector, you might be able to find a used projector on eBay.

 The screen is attached to either a freestanding frame or a portable frame, clamped to narrow table (above).
 In Worlds of Shadow, Teaching with Shadow Puppetry David and Donna Wisniewski, who experimented with many types of lights and screens, give detailed instructions.
-To make a screen they recommend the use of RoscoScreen Twin-White, which is available for less than $20 by the yard (55″ wide) and can be ordered online in theatre supply stores.
+To make a screen they recommend the use of RoscoScreen Twin-White, which is available by the yard (55″ wide) and can be ordered online in theatre supply stores.
 The Wisniewski book is an indispensable resource for elementary school teachers, and provides in-depth information about techniques, production, rehearsal and performance for different age groups.

 Above: Inside of a 56″x36″ traveling screen made of 1 5/8″ stretcher strips (available at online art stores) with RoscoScreen Twin-White attached to the other side with velcro tape.